 To register and learn more, visit the event webpage.
 Registration to attend the live presentation is limited to 2,000 people.
 A recording of the session will be available to those who sign up to receive it via email and to those who attend the live event.

-An event every week that begins at 6:00 pm on Thursday, repeating until August 18, 2022
+An event every month that begins at 6:00 pm on day First of the month, repeating until January 1, 2024

 One event on February 24, 2023 at 1:00 pm

 One event on March 10, 2023 at 1:00 pm

 One event on March 24, 2023 at 1:00 pm